Monday, August 17, 2015

 I went on Daily Om.
 I clicked on the new courses link.
 On the top of the list was, "Face Your Fears, Find Your Courage."

 Intrigued, I started to read the marketing page of the course.
 When I got to paragraph four, which was five sentences deep, I stopped in my tracks.
-Word for word, I knew I was reading my own writing.
+Word for word, I was reading my own writing.

 Over the last ten years or more I have written scores of articles and essays for Mind-Body-Spirit e-zines and hard copy magazines.
 I have also written a number of online courses.